SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

           How to query the stocks that are available for margin financing purchase?
       - answer: >-
-          All new accounts with Snowball are defaulted as “Reg T” accounts, that is, the most leverage ratio within a day is 4x for US stocks trading.
+          All new accounts with Snowball X are defaulted as “Reg T” accounts, that is, the most leverage ratio within a day is 4x for US stocks trading.
 For example, the investor has 10,000 USD initial margin in the account, and he is able to finance 30,000 USD in maximum and that makes up to 40,000 USD in total to be trading from.
 At the end of trading time of the day, the margin funding will be recalled, and the investor needs to make sure the leverage is repaid down to the